randall-coding/music-festival-gpt/blog/write-up.md

 `export OPENAI_API_KEY=your-api-key`

-For this work we will also need a variable for Brave Search token set:
+We will also need a variable for Brave Search token set for the search tool:

 `export GPTSCRIPT_BRAVE_SEARCH_TOKEN=your-api-key`